Become a part of a Messiah College tradition

 Meeting the president

 Our president, Kim Phipps, loves Messiah students … and our students love her back!
-She is friendly, fun, often at student events and an avid Facebook user (3,500 friends and counting!).
+She is friendly, fun, often at student events and an avid Facebook and Twitter user.
 During your time as a Messiah student you will likely have several opportunities to meet and hang out with her—whether at your residence’s annual Pizza with the Prez, by invitation to Orchard Hill (the president’s residence) with your athletic team or student leadership group or when she hosts “sophomore mugging” at her home.
 She also regularly holds Open Door Days in her office which allows students and employees the opportunity to meet with her one-on-one.

 Finals week fun